xinyu1118/ContextAwareness/README.md

 **Other Information**
 ---
-ContextAwareness is initially developed by Xinyu Yang, under the advisory of Jason Hong and Yuvraj Agarwal, depending on CHIMPS Lab at Carnegie Mellon University and National Engineering Lab for Mobile Network Technologies at Beijing University of Posts and Telecommunications.
+PCAF is initially developed by Xinyu Yang, under the advisory of Jason Hong and Yuvraj Agarwal, depending on CHIMPS Lab at Carnegie Mellon University and National Engineering Lab for Mobile Network Technologies at Beijing University of Posts and Telecommunications.

 Contact Author (yangxycl@163.com)

   [1]: https://docs.google.com/document/d/13eyGI1-gqV4eXm467RjF6H9XuQYtx-tYG1vwPmzaT04/edit#heading=h.8bthu2z2dnv8